Payjoin POC: Implementing no_std on the payjoin ecosystem

 One of the most important lessons: passing tests don’t guarantee no_std compatibility.

 The test harness implicitly enables std.
 A build that passes cargo test can still fail cargo build --no-default-features.
-The only way to verify real no_std compatibility is to run the build directly, without the test harness enabling std behind the scenes.
+The only way to verify real no_std compatibility is to build directly against the embedded target, without the test harness enabling std behind the scenes.

-This led to a validation script that became the standard check throughout the POC:
+This led to a validation command that became the standard check throughout the POC:

 cargo build -p payjoin --no-default-features --features "std,v2" && \